lincc-frameworks/python-project-template/docs/practices/customizing_project.rst

 A ``pyproject.toml`` file provides a vast number of customization options well beyond what can be covered here.
-For an in-depth look at how the file can be used and how it compares to the older ``setup.py`` checkout the `Python Packagining User Guide <https://packaging.python.org/en/latest/guides/writing-pyproject-toml/>`_.
+For an in-depth look at how the file can be used and how it compares to the older ``setup.py`` checkout the `Python Packaging User Guide <https://packaging.python.org/en/latest/guides/writing-pyproject-toml/>`_.